 Catholic schools in NSW are committed to creating child-safe environments where the safety, well-being and dignity of all children is paramount.

-Catholic schools acknowledge the important legal, moral and spiritual responsibility to create a safe and nurturing environment for students and complies with all of the laws which apply in relation to child safety.
+Catholic schools acknowledge the important legal, moral and spiritual responsibility to create a safe and nurturing environment for students and comply with all laws that apply in relation to child safety.

 ‘Reportable conduct’ means:

-- A sexual offence or sexual misconduct against or in the presence of a child
+- a sexual offence committed against, with or in the presence of a child

-- Behaviour causing psychological harm to a child
+- behaviour that causes significant emotional or psychological harm to a child

-Where an investigation finds an allegation of reportable conduct to be sustained (that is, on the balance of probabilities the conduct did occur), the school must decide what action to take against the employee.
-Such action could range from providing a warning, training or counselling, to dismissal.
+An allegation of reportable conduct is considered to be sustained (that is, on the balance of probabilities the case against the person has been proved) if the decision maker is reasonably satisfied that the reportable conduct occurred.
+The school must then decide what action to take against the employee which may include a range of sanctions, for example a formal warning, training or counselling, to termination of employment.

 Working with Children Check

 Under the Child Protection (Working with Children) Act 2012 (NSW), any employer who engages a worker in child-related work, must make sure the worker has a current clear Working with Children Check (WWCC) or a current application for a WWCC that hasn’t been refused for any reason.
 The employer must also record and verify the WWCC (or application) details.
 Verification is done through the Office of the Children’s Guardian.